madzera/happytree/CONTRIBUTING.md

 #### Edge margin

-The HappyTree API is coded with a margin of 80 characters.
+The HappyTree API is coded with a line length of 80 characters.

 ## Project information

-For you who want to contribute, here are some basic information about the project requirements, dependencies and build command.
+For you who want to contribute, here is some basic information about the project requirements, dependencies and build command.

 ### Requirements